WHY need OZPOLISH Bio-Cure, when Nitrobacter and Nitrosomonas grow naturally on their own, establishing the nitrogen cycle in 2 months

 While Nitrosomonas and Nitrobacter bacteria can establish the nitrogen cycle naturally in a fish tank, OZPOLISH Bio-Cure can assist in the process of establishing a new tank or restoring the micro-flora in an existing tank.

 OZPOLISH Bio-Cure helps to ensure that the selected bacteria populate to their maximum count.
 Without OZPOLISH Bio-Cure, there is no assurance that all bacteria will take over the tank, and harmful bacteria may take over.
 OZPOLISH Bio-Cure has various types of bacteria, such as Subtilis, Polymyxa, etc., which are not present in conventional supplies.
 Based on the need for a tank, a specific OZPOLISH Bio-Cure variant can be used.

 Types of Bacteria in OZPOLISH Bio-Cure Variants:

-- As in conventional supplies, there are not just two (Nitrosomonas and Nitrobacter) bacteria benefiting the existence and the success of aquarium.
-Hence, OZ-POLISH Bio-Cure (all variants) has various types of bacteria.
-OZPOLISH Bio-Cure Basic has 3 types of bacteria, OZPOLISH Bio-Cure Standard has 8 types of bacteria, OZPOLISH Bio-Cure Advance has 11 types of bacteria, OZPOLISH Bio-Cure Professional has 9 types of bacteria but in High CFU.
+OZPOLISH Bio-Cure variants contain different types of bacteria.
+OZPOLISH Bio-Cure Basic has 3 types of bacteria, OZPOLISH Bio-Cure Standard has 8 types of bacteria, OZPOLISH Bio-Cure Advance has 11 types of bacteria, and OZPOLISH Bio-Cure Pro has 9 types of bacteria, but in High CFU.

 OZPOLISH Bio-Cure variants work best in the porous substrate or with the sand substrate in an aquarium.